3 Ways To Encourage Supporters To Start Their Own Peer-To-Peer Fundraising Campaigns

 3. Create Clear Impact Statements

-After you’ve rallied the fundraisers behind your mission and given them the tools they need to succeed, your job is to communicate the impact their support has on the cause.
+After you’ve rallied the fundraisers behind your mission and given them the tools they need to succeed, your job is to motivate them by communicating their impact on the cause.

 Offer clear, concise, and compelling messages and attractive imagery to communicate the impact their dollars will have.
 One example might be: For every X dollars raised, we will send one kid to school.
 These should be included with the assets you provide them with when getting them set up for their fundraisers.